 Airbench Fume Extractors

-With over 100 years’ experience in the dust and fume extraction industry, we offer a wide range of fume extraction systems that are specially made to filter the air, making sure it is safe to breathe – these systems can also be customised in line with specific applications.
+With over 100 years’ experience in the dust and fume extraction industry, we offer a wide range of fume extraction systems that are designed to filter solvents and gases from the air, returning clean air to the room and making sure it is safe to breathe.

 DowndraughtFume Extraction Downdraught Benches

 WeldingDowndraught Benches for Welding

 What kind of Fume Extraction System should you use?

 Our fume extraction systems can be specified with various filtration options depending on the type and volume of fume, and the processes which require fume extraction.